Master of Science in Nursing Program and Options

 Throughout the program students develop a sound knowledge base to implement and evaluate evidence-informed practice.
 During their course work and practicum projects, they learn to integrate and synthesize philosophical perspectives, theories, research and skills.
 The practicum project, conducted over two terms in N6660 and N6661, allows students to consolidate their learning and demonstrate advanced practice nursing practice competencies.

-In addition to meeting general objectives of MN program, graduates of the practicum option will be able to:
+In addition to meeting general objectives of MScN program, graduates of the practicum option will be able to:

 - Plan, implement and evaluate a project to meet the needs of a target group;